eassuncao/fasta_inspector/README.md

 python main.py
 ```

-The program will prompt you to enter the path to a FASTA file.
+The program will run with test_mixed.fasta by default.
 Alternatively, run with a file argument:

 ```bash
 python main.py path/to/your/file.fasta